Managed vs Unmanaged Switches: What is the difference between a managed and unmanaged Network Switch?

 Cost

-When it comes to the cost, it is quite easy to differentiate the two types of network switches.
-Unmanaged switches are generally available at affordable prices and much cheaper than managed switches.
+Regarding the cost, it is quite easy to differentiate the two types of network switches.
+Unmanaged switches are generally affordable and much cheaper than managed switches.
 You can expect to find these at about $50-$100, depending on how many ports you want it to have.

-Managed switches, with all their capabilities, cost higher than unmanaged switches.
+With all their capabilities, managed switches cost more than most unmanaged switches.
 They can cost anywhere between $1,500 and $2,800 per port.
-The price depends greatly on features like access controls and security in addition to its configuration.
+The price depends greatly on features like access controls, network security, and configuration.

 These switches also demand more expertise to manage and monitor, translating to higher costs for staff.